- TLDR

 Summary

-library.
+In this blog, we explored the intricacies of printing Go structs with pointer fields using the fmt library.
 We delved into Go’s design philosophy behind struct printing, examining how Go prioritizes memory safety and performance by defaulting to printing addresses for pointer fields.
-We examined practical solutions for customizing struct printing, such as implementing the String
+We examined practical solutions for customizing struct printing, such as implementing the String method for structs or using serialization libraries like json or jsoniter for recursive printing.
+Additionally, we benchmarked these approaches to understand their performance implications.
+Finally, we introduced stringergen, a tool designed to automate the generation of String methods for Go structs, simplifying the process of struct customization and enhancing code maintainability.

 By understanding these concepts and tools, Go developers can effectively manage struct printing, balancing readability, performance, and ease of use in their projects.